 What is type 3 diabetes?
 We all know there are two main types of diabetes, Type 1 and Type 2.
 There is also the transient gestational diabetes which only affects women during pregnancy.
-Now there’s a new kid on the block, type 3.
+But now diabetes is being linked with Alzheimer’s and it’s being called type 3.
 Are you at risk?

 The path to diabetes

-The path to diabetes is a complex and long one.
+The path to diabetes is a complex and often long one.
 Many people start on the road to this disease from an early age.
 Whilst we’re young, our bodies can mostly compensate and cope with the stupidity of consuming rubbish food with a vengeance, regularly bingeing on alcohol and sodas, smoking and using recreational drugs and taking in a plethora of poisons and toxins.
+Now take a look at this 2 minute video.

 Normal living conditions are bad enough!